jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_logofuseractions.md

 The log records when an alarm is ignored.

-## Actions on monitored SQL Server
+## Changes to monitored SQL Server

 ### SQL Activity drilldown

 The log records when a user kills a session from the Spotlight Client.
-That is command Sessions \| Kill Session.
+That is command **Sessions \| Kill Session**.

 ### Databases drilldown